OutSystems/docs-product/src/develop/data/modeling/relationship/relationship-many-to-many.md

 ## Example

-You have a mobile application called GoOut, where end-users can find and review places like restaurants, hotels, etc. An end-user can review many places and a place can have reviews from many end-users, i.e. a many-to-many relationship.
+You have a mobile application called GoOut, where end users can find and review places like restaurants, hotels, etc. An end user can review many places and a place can have reviews from many end users, i.e. a many-to-many relationship.
 We will call these two entities `Review` and `Place`.
 Besides the two foreign keys, a review has also other attributes: classification, comments, and submission date.

 Let's create the `Review` entity: